mala-project/malaWeb/README.md

 * (5) The bottom of the page has a button for opening up information on different energies and a graph of the density of state.

 ## Todos
-* Correct shifted cell
 * Explore Client-Side plot updates for slicing
 * Fix Download of MALA's data

 Long Term:
-* Create a MALA-API that grants access to a (powerfull / optimized) MALA-Host, to reduce load on App-host and improve inference speed
+* Create a MALA-API that grants access to a (powerful / optimized) MALA-Host, to reduce load on App-host and improve inference speed
 * Import option for MALA data, so that malaWeb can also be used for just visualizing